novnc/noVNC/README.md

 Disable a service (note that because of a limitation in  Snap it's currently not possible to unset config variables, setting them to blank values is the way to disable a service):

 `sudo snap set novnc services.n6082.listen='' services.n6082.vnc=''`

+(Any services you set to blank with 'snap set' like this will be automatically stopped)

 Verify that the service is disabled (blank values):